-Note 4: During the current pandemic a minimum of 1 member of the Senior Nursing Team and Executive Management Team are on site 5 days per week.
+Note 3: During the current pandemic a minimum of 1 member of the Senior Nursing Team and Executive Management Team are on site 5 days per week.

-Note 5: All day service placements remain closed since Thursday 12th March 2020.
-Activities remain onsite.
+Note 4: Day service placements have commenced back on a phased basis.
 The residential care team support adults and children to access virtual supports from volunteers including 1:1 FaceTime calls with buddies, music sessions and storytelling.
 The Activities Coordinators have a schedule of activities in place including reading, musical recitals, therapeutic play, bowling, cinema evenings, painting, cooking/baking, Special Olympics.
-Residential children have been supported to attend school when open.
+Residential children have been supported to attend school again.

-Note 6: The service manages visiting in line with public health and HSE guidance.
+Note 5: The service manages visiting in line with public health and HSE guidance.
 Individual Risk Assessments are completed and updated guidelines on visitor restrictions are on display in prominent areas in the Service.
 Service users are supported to connect with families through telephone, skype, zoom and FaceTime calls.

-Note 7: Weekly telephone calls are maintained with all residential families and regular telephone contact and written updates are maintained with respite families.
+Note 6: Telephone calls are maintained with all residential families and regular telephone contact and written updates are maintained with respite families.